tomasstolker/species/docs/overview.rst

 - Photometry from the `Database of Ultracool Parallaxes <http://www.as.utexas.edu/~tdupuy/plx/Database_of_Ultracool_Parallaxes.html>`_
 - Photometry from `Sandy Leggett <http://www.gemini.edu/staff/sleggett>`_
 - Photometry from `A Modern Mean Dwarf Stellar Color and Effective Temperature Sequence <http://www.pas.rochester.edu/~emamajek>`_
-- Photometry of directly imaged companions (see dictionary in :class:`~species.data.companions`)
+- Photometry of directly imaged planets and brown dwarfs (see dictionary in :class:`~species.data.companions`)
 - Calibration spectrum of `Vega <http://ssb.stsci.edu/cdbs/calspec/>`_

 Please give credit to the relevant authors when using these data in a publication.
 More information is available on the respective websites.